ValMobile/RealisticSurvival-Wiki/.github/ISSUE_TEMPLATE/missing-documentation.md

 ---
 name: Missing documentation
-about: A part of RLCraft is not covered by the Wiki?
+about: A part of Realistic Survival is not covered by the Wiki?
 Let us know!
 title: ''
 labels: "\U0001F578 Missing documentation"
 assignees: ''